 For example, Qatar which enjoys the sixth largest per capita income in the world is a developing country.
 Industrially advanced South Korea is another economy that retails the developing country status.
 Some of other developing countries are Hong Kong, Saudi Arabia, Oman etc.

 At the Doha Ministerial Conference (2001) a Committee was mandated to examine these special and differential treatment provisions.
 Later, at the Bali Ministerial Conference (2013) a mechanism was established to review and analyse the implementation of special and differential treatment provisions.

-As a follow up to these developments, the developed world is demand limiting the developing country status to a smaller number of countries.
+As a follow up to these developments, the developed world is seeking limitation of the developing status to a smaller number of developing countries.